Stille, mein wille, dein Jesus hilft siegen

 III.
 Text: Analysis

-Borthwick’s publication included the Scripture heading of Luke 21:19, “In your patience possess ye your souls.”
+Borthwick’s translation included the Scripture heading of Luke 21:19, “In your patience possess ye your souls.”
 The hymn is commonly associated with Psalm 46:10 (“Be still, and know that I am God”) but it also relates well to Psalm 131:2 (“But I have calmed and quieted my soul”) or Psalm 116:6 (“Return, O my soul, to your rest; for the Lord has dealt bountifully with you,” ESV).
 In the second line, the concept of bearing one’s cross is associated in the Bible with a commitment to following Christ (Matt.
 10:38,16:24, Mk.
 8:34, Lk.
 9:23).
 The Bible speaks often of God’s providence, provision, and faithfulness (see, for example, Heb.
 10:23).
 The last line of the first stanza recalls another Psalm, “Weeping may tarry for the night, but joy comes with the morning” (Ps.
 30:5, ESV).

 Regarding the opening lines of the second stanza, Lutheran scholar Thomas E. Lock made this observation: